qgustavor/megajs-docs/docs/tutorial/uploading.md

 console.log('The file was uploaded!', file)
 ```

+Notice two things:

-Notice that the function do not return a promise but it's available in the `.complete` property.
-It will be useful later when dealing with huge files.
+- The `.upload()` function do not return a promise, instead one is available in the `.complete` property.
+- The second argument is the file contents, which can be strings, readable streams, buffers or anything that can be converted to a buffer (like TypedArrays).
+Since this library doesn't handle file reading, you need to implement it yourself using the functions provided by your JavaScript platform.

 Callbacks are still supported like in V0: